plutov/packagemain/13-go-kit-2/README.md

 ./compile.sh
 ```

-If we check `notificator.pb.go` it is updated.
+If we check `notificator.pb.go` - it was updated.

-Now we need to implement the service itself, let's generate a uuid and return it.
+Now we need to implement the service itself.
+Instead of sending a real email let's generate a uuid only and return it, pretending that it's sent.
 But first we have to edit a bit the service to match our Request / Response formats (new `id` return argument).

 notificator/pkg/service/service.go:
 ```